shlomnissan/gl3x/docs/main.md

 ### Dependencies

-Gleam vendors all required libraries directly into the repository.
+GL3X vendors all required libraries directly into the repository.
 The only runtime dependencies are:

 | Dependency | Version  | Location        | Description |
 |------------|----------|----------------|-------------|